Difference Between Biome and Ecosystem

 What is Ecosystem?

 Ecosystems may be small or large.
-An artificial fish tank is also an ecosystem, while a tropical rainforest is also an ecosystem with its characteristics of organisms and food webs.
+An artificial fish tank is also an ecosystem, while a tropical rainforest is also an ecosystem with organisms and food web characteristics.

 The structure of an ecosystem depends on its biotic and abiotic components.
 Each ecosystem differs from the other by the structure of these components.